aryangoyal7/CTM-sync/README.md

 - maze data: https://drive.google.com/file/d/1cBgqhaUUtsrll8-o2VY42hPpyBcfFv86/view?usp=drivesdk

 Checkpoints go in the `checkpoints` folder.
 For instance, when properly populated, the checkpoints folder will have the maze checkpoint in `checkpoints/mazes/...`

+## Note on pull requests
+_(Update: 29 December 2025)_

+Please note that all pull requests will be assessed for their contributions.
+Those that involve either a bug-fix or an efficiency upgrade will likely pass review.

+On the other hand, any pull requests that change the fundamental functionality of this repository will be immediately rejected and closed: the purpose of this repository is to accompany the Continuous Thought Machines paper and, therefore, it must remain an accurate reflection of that work.

+That being said, we are happy to consider advances and deviations from the original repository as long as they:
+1. Are sufficiently self-contained (single feature additions per pull request).
+2. Well-justified with quantitative evidence.
+3. Not overclaiming to be _fundamental_.
+4. Do not change the default behavior of the original codebase.
+For example, while early stopping is useful, this should be set up in a way that is an optional extra, as opposed to the default behavior.